Majlanky/couch-slacker/README.md

 # Couch Slacker

-Couch slacker as project started in 2020.
+Couch Slacker project started in 2020.
 Basic idea and motivation was to create [Spring Data](https://spring.io/projects/spring-data) support for
 [CouchDB](https://couchdb.apache.org/) which is awesome and light document database.
 We felt in love with it because of easy clustering, nice API and good documentation.
 Spring Data is an awesome tool how to make development faster.
+Let`s join them.

-Couch slacker simply let you relax on the [CouchDB](https://couchdb.apache.org/) as [Spring Data](https://spring.io/projects/spring-data) works for you.
+Couch Slacker simply let you relax on the [CouchDB](https://couchdb.apache.org/) as [Spring Data](https://spring.io/projects/spring-data) works for you.

 ## Project Focus
 * Provide basic connectivity to CouchDB